By: Bradley Axmith, Divemaster

 Comparing PADI, NAUI, AND SSI.

-PADI, SSI, NAUI, and SDI are the three most common diving bodies found world-wide.
+PADI, SSI, NAUI, and SDI are the four most common diving bodies found world-wide.
 There is an on-going discussion amongst scuba divers about which agency is better.

 Some might complain that PADI is all about sucking as much cash out of its students as it can.
 Others will label NAUI or SDI divers snobs.

-All three provide lessons in both the recreational category of scuba diving as well as more technical courses.
+All four provide lessons in both the recreational category of scuba diving as well as more technical courses.
 A specialty course like wreck-diving or night-diving is offered by all these companies.